-Through participation in the project AI4Media Sound and Vision aims to address this question as well as provide input to developers of AI-based tooling for use within the humanities.
+Through participation in the project AI4Media Sound & Vision aims to address this question as well as provide input to developers of AI-based tooling for use within the humanities.
 AI4Media is one of four Networks of Excellence supported by the EU that brings together partners across Europe to explore how AI impacts Media, Society and Democracy.
 AI4Media develops AI-based tooling across the media landscape, ranging from use in journalism, games, filmmaking and humanities.
-Sound and Vision is a use-case partner, providing user requirements to the technical partners and validating the research results within the context of users from the social sciences and humanities.
-In part, we build on experience we already have facilitating research in the CLARIAH Media Suite, a research environment built by a team at Sound and Vision.
+Sound & Vision is a use-case partner, providing user requirements to the technical partners and validating the research results within the context of users from the social sciences and humanities.
+In part, we build on experience we already have facilitating research in the CLARIAH Media Suite, a research environment built by a team at Sound & Vision.
 But specifically for AI4Media we’ve also started up a series of semi-structured interviews with various researchers that are potential users for AI-based tooling to expedite their work.

 Configurable AI-based tooling